scaleway/terraform-provider-scaleway/docs/data-sources/container.md

 - `registry_sha256` - The sha256 of your source registry image, changing it will re-apply the deployment.
 Can be any string.

 - `max_concurrency` - The maximum number of simultaneous requests your container can handle at the same time.
-Defaults to 50.

 - `domain_name` - The container domain name.

 - `protocol` - The communication [protocol](https://www.scaleway.com/en/developers/api/serverless-containers/#path-containers-update-an-existing-container) `http1` or `h2c`.
 Defaults to `http1`.

 - `port` - The port to expose the container.
-Defaults to 8080.

 - `deploy` - Boolean indicating whether the container is on a production environment.